Over 120 million Americans are under air quality alerts as smoke and hazy skies from Canada’s wildfires stretch into third day - KTVZ

 By Nouran Salahieh, CNN

-(CNN) — Dangerous air quality and hazy skies persist from Toronto to Washington, DC, as smoke from Canada’s raging wildfires drifts south — with more than 120 million under air quality alerts within the US.
+(CNN) — Dangerous air quality and hazy skies persist from Des Moines, Iowa, to Washington, DC, as smoke from Canada’s raging wildfires drifts south — with more than 120 million under air quality alerts within the US.

-In Canada – which is seeing its worst fire season on record – many cities recorded unhealthy quality index readings, including Toronto.
+In Canada – which is seeing its worst fire season on record – authorities have also issued air quality alerts across several provinces.

 A Code Red alert – warning of unhealthy air quality – was issued for much of the Midwest and Ohio Valley on Wednesday, according to AirNow.gov.
 Other affected American cities were mostly under “Code Orange” – with the air deemed unhealthy for sensitive groups.